Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Basic theory of dg Harish-Chandra modules

-is an isomorphism for any commutative $k$-algebra $R$ if and only if $K$ satisfies Condition \ref{2.2.2}. \end{lem} Thus we conclude that the adjoint representation of $K$ is defined if $K$ satisfies Condition \ref{2.2.2}.
-We are now ready to define pairs and triples.
-Let $(\cA,K,\phi)$ be a weak tuple such that $K$ satisfies Condition \ref{2.2.2}, and let $\psi:\fk\to\cA$ be a $K$-equivariant dg Lie algebra homomorphism.
-Here $\fk$ is the Lie algebra of $K$, regarded as a dg Lie algebra concentrated in degree $0$, and $d\phi$ denotes the differential dg representation of $\fk$ (2.1).
-Then $(\cA,K)$ is called a Harish-Chandra pair (or a pair) if the following equality holds for any $\xi\in\fk$:
+is an isomorphism for every commutative $k$-algebra $R$ if and only if $K$ satisfies Condition \ref{2.1.1}. \end{lem} \begin{ex} The additive group $\bZ/2\bZ$ attaches the diagonalizable group $K=\Spec\bZ\left[t\right]/(t^2-1)$.
+Then we have $(\Lie K)(\bZ)=0$ and $(\Lie K)(\bF_2)=\bF_2$, where $\bF_2$ is the finite field of two elements.
+In \cite{MR3853058}, we deal with the case when $K$ has not so bad singularity, for example, $K$ is flat and finitely presented over $k$. \end{ex} Therefore if $K$ satisfies Condition \ref{2.1.1}, the adjoint representation $\Ad$ of $K$ on the $k$-module $\fk=(\Lie K)(k)$ is obtained by

-When we want to specify the structure maps, this is denoted by $(\cA,K,\phi,\psi)$, and we call it a tuple.
-Similarly, let $(\cA,K,\phi,\psi)$ and $(\cD,K,\chi,\rho)$ be tuples.
-Then we call $(\cA,K,\cD)$ a Pand\v{z}i\'c triple or a triple.
-This notion was introduced by P.\ Pand\v{z}i\'c (\cite{P1}).
-When we want to specify the structure maps, this is denoted by $(\cA,K,\cD,\phi,\psi,\chi,\rho)$, and we call it a Pand\v{z}i\'c tuple or a tuple.
+where $R$ runs through all commutative $k$-algebras.
+We are now ready to define pairs: Let $(\cA,K,\phi)$ be a weak pair with the property that $K$ satisfies Condition \ref{2.1.1}, and let $\psi:\fk\to\cA$ be a $K$-equivariant dg Lie algebra homomorphism.
+Then $(\cA,K)$ is called a pair if the following equality holds for any $\xi\in\fk$: